flimflam-austin/hugo-cms-test/content/quick_reads/20180216-18-02-16-fbi-omission/index.md

-      FBI: More than a month ago someone called the FBI tip line, raising concerns about the 19-year-old would-be shooter suspect. **But FBI protocol failed.**
+      FBI: More than a month ago someone called the FBI tip line, raising concerns about the 19-year-old would-be shooter suspect.**But FBI protocol failed.**

       Flip To See What Caller Said
     _key: card-1-2992f32d-db34-472f-b9fe-b899ad447b11
   - order: 1
+    useCheckmark: false
     body: >-
       # FBI